 Click here for more information about Autopay.

-To encourage customers to maintain the Center for Disease Control’s social distancing recommendations, the City has (temporarily) removed the $4 credit card convenience charge for those customers paying online or by phone.
+To encourage customers to maintain the Center for Disease Control’s social distancing recommendations, the City had (temporarily) removed the $4 credit card convenience charge for those customers paying online or by phone.
+These charges were reinstated on July 1, 2020.

 Click here for information about water and wastewater safety during the COVID-19 outbreak.